smartnic/sigcomm21_artifact/README.md

 The first parameter `map` is read from `r1`, the second `&key` is read from `r2`.
-This function reads key from the stack (in this experiment, key size is set as 2 bytes, so key = `*(u16 *)r2`), then looks up this key in the map, return the value address (i.e., &map[key]) if the key is in the map, else returns `NULL` (i.e., 0).
+This function reads key from the stack (in this experiment, key size is set as 2 bytes, so key = `*(u16 *)r2`), then looks up this key in the map, returns the value address (i.e., &map[key]) if the key is in the map, else returns `NULL` (i.e., 0).

 benchmark_before.k2: